Skip to content

 Hybrid Assembly Strategies

-The best thermal assemblies often combine copper and aluminum to get the benefits of both — but galvanic compatibility must be managed.
+Effective thermal assemblies often combine copper and aluminum to get the benefits of both, but galvanic compatibility must be managed.

 Copper spreader + aluminum finned heat sink